Henri II, Prince of Condé: Marriage and issue

 In 1609, Henri married Charlotte Marguerite de Montmorency, daughter of Henri I de Montmorency, Duke of Montmorency by his second wife, Louise de Budos.
 In 1610, Marie de Médici, wife of King Henry IV, gave the Hôtel de Condé in Paris to Henri as part of a recompense for his agreeing to marry Charlotte.
 From then on, the Hôtel de Condé became the main residence of the Princes of Condé until 1764.
-Henri and Charlotte were blessed with three children, all of them protagonists of the Fronde, namely:
+Henri and Charlotte had six children, three of whom survived to adulthood and were all protagonists of the Fronde: